Warsinger/tower-defense-go/README.md

   * ~~Fix positioning of creeps when they run into something to make sure they're right up against it~~
   * ~~Fix creeps on edge of base not attacking~~
   * ~~Don't let creeps overlap each other, stack on top~~
+    * Creep bouncing when on top of 2 creeps
 * Game screen options
   * ~~Press some key to start~~
   * Choose options for game difficulty